Permanent Makeup Information

 What Is The After Care?

-- 10 Day drying period: NO HEAVY SWEATING, WATER, OR MAKEUP on the face.
+- 7-10 day healing period: NO HEAVY SWEATING, NO WATER ACTIVITIES, OR MAKEUP on the treated area.
 Avoid sleeping on your face.

-- 3-4 hours after clean the treated area with sterile water and gauze.
-Make sure there is no excess water so it is not saturated when cleaning ointment or lymph fluids.
+- 2-3 hours after procedure, dab the treated area clean gauze or paper towel/tissue.
+Make sure there is no excess water/fluids so it is not saturated when cleaning ointment or lymph fluids.

 - Avoid direct sun exposure 3-4 weeks after procedure.

-- NO facials, botox, chemical treatments, for 4 weeks.
+- NO facials, botox, chemical treatments, for 4 weeks after your procedure.